What the Lord Requires: Justice, Mercy, and Humble Obedience

 True worship is not extravagant ritual but covenant faithfulness expressed in justice, mercy, and humble walking with God.

-6 How shall I come before Yahweh, and bow myself before the exalted God?
-Shall I come before him with burnt offerings, with calves a year old?
+6 With what shall I come before the LORD when I bow before the God on high?
+Should I come to Him with burnt offerings, with year-old calves?

-7 Will Yahweh be pleased with thousands of rams?
-With tens of thousands of rivers of oil?
-Shall I give my firstborn for my disobedience?
-The fruit of my body for the sin of my soul?
+7 Would the LORD be pleased with thousands of rams, with ten thousand rivers of oil?
+Shall I present my firstborn for my transgression, the fruit of my body for the sin of my soul?

 8 He has shown you, O man, what is good.
-What does Yahweh require of you, but to act justly, to love mercy, and to walk humbly with your God?
+And what does the LORD require of you but to act justly, to love mercy, and to walk humbly with your God?

 True worship is not extravagant ritual but covenant faithfulness expressed in justice, mercy, and humble walking with God.